morgwai/grpc-scopes/README.md

 }
 ```

-In cases when it's not possible to avoid thread switching without the use of `ContextTrackingExecutor` (for example when passing callbacks to some async calls), static helper methods `getActiveContexts(List<ContextTracker<?>>)` and `executeWithinAll(List<TrackableContext>, Runnable)` defined in `ContextTrackingExecutor` can be used to transfer context manually:
+In cases when it's not possible to avoid thread switching without the use of `GrpcContextTrackingExecutor` (for example when passing callbacks to some async calls), static helper methods `getActiveContexts(List<ContextTracker<?>>)` and `executeWithinAll(List<TrackableContext>, Runnable)` defined in `ContextTrackingExecutor` can be used to transfer context manually:

 ```java
 class MyClass {